-In its Order of March 11, 2019, in response to the Commission's recommendation, the Supreme Court reviewed the findings of the Special Masters.
-The Court noted that in 2007, Judge Booras began what would become a ten-year relationship with a man whom she met online ("J.S").
+In its Order of March 11, 2019, in response to the Commission's recommendation, the Supreme Court noted that in 2007, Judge Booras began what would become a ten-year relationship with a man in California whom she met online ("J.S.").
 Although the two did not see each other frequently they communicated often, and Judge Booras described their relationship as an intimate one that she had believed would one day result in marriage.

 On February 21, 2017, a three judge division of the court of appeals, including Judge Booras, heard oral argument in Martinez v.
 Colorado Oil & Gas Conservation Commission, a case that had generated significant public interest.
-It concerned the extent to which the Colorado Oil & Gas Conservation Commission was required to consider public health and the environment in deciding whether to grant permits for oil and gas development, including fracking.

 The next morning, Judge Booras, in an email to J.S., said: